mk7exe/vasp_gpu_build/build_errors/README.md

 source /opt/intel/bin/compilervars.sh intel64
 ```

-Note: Do not source the
+Note: Do not source the psxevars.sh file at the parallel_studio_xe_[version] folder.
+This file is good for runtime but at the compile time it won't work and VASP make will end with an error complaining about not finding some mpi liberaries.

 2. build all the CPU-version executables: